codecap/buergerweise.de/README.md

-# Socket
+# Football

-Welcome to Socket theme!
+Welcome to Football theme!
 In this directory, you'll find the files you need to be able to use your theme.
 All layouts in `_layouts`, includes in `_includes`, sass files in `_sass` and any other assets in `assets`.

 ## Structure